Khrystarlite/Poppy_Right_Arm_Creature/README.md

 ## Credit

-The beginning of this project was inspired from the project https://github.com/RobotsWar/Spidey.
+The beginning of this project was inspired from the project [Poppy Humanoid](https://www.poppy-project.org/?lang=fr).
+This project was conceived to simulate un upper limb prostheses